tutao/tutanota/doc/BUILDING.md

-## Building and running your own Tutanota web client
+## Building and running your own Tuta Mail web client

-You can build your own Tutanota client and run it locally.
-Remember that you have to update your Tutanota client on your own.
+You can build your own Tuta Mail client and run it locally.
+Remember that you have to update your Tuta Mail client on your own.
 If you prefer the auto-update feature, you can use the official [mail](https://app.tuta.com) client.

 #### Pre-requisites: